Milan Milićević: Politics

 As a politician Milićević had an active career with the Progressive Party, led by Milutin Garašanin, son of Ilija Garašanin, and Vladan Đorđević.
-The Progressive Party sprang from the group of young conservatives, imbued with Western liberalism.
+He was the co-founder of the Progressive party, which sprang from the group of young conservatives, imbued with Western liberalism.
 Their better known regional leaders were Milan Piroćanac, Čedomilj Mijatović, historian Stojan Novaković, poet Milan Kujundžić-Aberdar, poet, novelist and dramatist Milorad Popović Šapčanin, and Milan Đakov Milićević.

 From 1896 he entered the Skupština (Serbian Parliament) as representative of a Belgrade constituency, representing the Progressive Party, but decided three years later to retire.
 Milićević believed that the solidarity of Slavic nations should recognize and not repudiate the principle of distinctive national differences while contributing to the mutual respect and understanding of all humankind.
 Professing advanced Liberal and democratic views, he often had to defend personal freedoms to those who were used to strong-arm tactics.

 Literary work

 Literary critic Jovan Skerlić classed Milićević with Stjepan Mitrov Ljubiša (1824–1878), an excellent Serbian short story writer originally from Montenegro.
 The two were famed as story tellers, like Joksim Nović-Otočanin and Jovan Sundečić a generation before.